davidegiak/vite-boolflix/README.md

 # BOOLFLIX

 ## Description
-I create a Netflix type layout in Vue 3 + Vite, using axios calls to take data from "The Movie DB".
+I create a Netflix type layout in **Vue 3 + Vite**, using axios calls to take data from "**The Movie DB**".
 You can search for movies into the searchbar, and you can also filter to have only movies, only series or movies and series filtered by category.

 ![Screenshot 2024-10-16 150242](https://github.com/user-attachments/assets/a514affd-1ab9-4d79-b693-26166ddac92a)